-LIDs that identify bundles, collections, or products belonging to agencies other than PDS must begin with the construction for example, urn:esa:psa:
+LIDs that identify bundles, collections, or products belonging to agencies other than PDS must begin with the construction for example, where "esa" indicates the European Space Agency and "psa" indicates "Planetary Science Archive".
+The Information Model lists the agency tokens permitted for use in LIDs.

 '''

-urn:<national agency>:<archiving agency>:
+urn:<national_agency>:<archiving_agency>:

 '''